 - Associate Professor Geoff Lovell: Associate Professor, Psychology | Deputy Chair University Learning and Teaching Committee | Chair First Year Experience Reference Group

-- Dr Jonathan Mason: Director (Psychology Clinic); Senior Lecturer, Clinical Psychology
+- Associate Professor Jonathan Mason: Director (Psychology Clinic); Associate Professor Clinical Psychology

 - Dr Prudence Millear: Lecturer in Psychology